masc-ucsc/docs/docs/pyrope/05b-statements.md

 `when`/`unless` can only be applied to assignments, function calls, and scope control statements (`return`, `break`, `continue`).

 ## Loop (`for`)

-The `for` iterates over the first level elements in a bundle or the values in a range.
+The `for` iterates over the first level elements in a tuple or the values in a range.
 In all the cases, the number of loop iterations must be known at compile time.
 The loop exit condition can not be run-time data dependent.